florza/contests-engine/README.md

     - https://blog.rebased.pl/2016/11/07/api-error-handling.htmlj
     - jsonapi.org !!
     - https://medium.com/@swilgosz/handling-exceptions-in-rails-api-applications-b276efa7e796
+- Restructure of JSON fields: only one level, fields or arrays of scalar values
-- Computed and saved rank within the group (with possibly equal values, at least in the integer part) to take the ordering responsibility away from the frontend
+- Compute and save rank within the group (with possibly equal values, at least in the integer part) to take the ordering responsibility away from the frontend
 - User: allow update

 ## Still completely missing